October 29, 2022

 No doubt our dangerously bloated military budget led to the unwarranted influence of today’s military-industrial complex that President Dwight Eisenhower had warned against in his 1961 farewell address.
 The United States reportedly spends more on our military than the following nine countries combined: China, India, the United Kingdom, Russia, France, Germany, Saudi Arabia, Japan and South Korea.

 Voters must insist the United States redirect trillions of dollars squandered on tactics devised to annihilate, rather than save and support ourselves and all interdependent beings now.
-Voters must ensure we urgently resume global denuclearization, and end and prevent criminally heinous biological weapons programs.
+Voters must ensure we urgently resume global denuclearization and, also, end and prevent criminally heinous biological weapons programs.

 As Eisenhower implored, “Together, we must learn to resolve our differences not with arms, but with intellect and decent purpose.
 Disarmament with mutual honor and confidence is our continuing imperative.”